AdnanKamali/AbarKhodro/README.md

     1- server error and other error:
       TODO:
-        after every request when get error show a snackbar and show the error message and show a button to try again send request
+        after every request when get error show a snackbar and show the error message

-        * In login page not use snackbar, show bottom of fields 2- auth error:
+        In login page not use snackbar, show bottom of fields

+    2- auth error:
       TODO:
-        when request and get auth error --> should check (verify) refresh token if is verify --> should get access token and try again if not verify --> remove all tokens and login again
+        when request and get auth error --> should check refresh token if is verify --> should get access token and try again if not verify --> remove all tokens and login again